antonfirsov/docs/2020/04-Apr/dotnet5-preview2/introdicing-source-generators.md

 ## What is a Source Generator?

 Unless you've been closely following every prototype and proposal related to the C# language and compiler, then there's a good chance you're asking, "What is a Source Generator" right now.
-I'll explain the high-level stuff.
+Here's a high level overview:

 A Source Generator is a new kind of component that C# developers can write that lets you do two major things: